top of page

 Abstract

 This article explores the spectacular calcretes of south-central Washington.
 The thick, bright white CaCO3-rich paleosols overprint the Pliocene Ringold Fm, Plio-Pleistocene fanglomerates, pre-Wisconsin flood gravels, and early Palouse loess.
 The blanket-like hardpans formed in alluvial sediments low in the landscape where strong evapotranspiration moved large volumes of water through the soil column via vegetation rooted near the water table.
 The aridity necessary to precipitate CaCO3 arrived no earlier than 7 Ma, during the very latest Miocene and earliest Pliocene.
-The shift toward cooler, drier conditions was driven in part due to a newly-risen Cascade Range and leeward rain shadow and in part due to changes in ocean circulation.
+The shift toward cooler, drier conditions was driven in part due to a newly-risen Cascade Range and its leeward rain shadow and in part due to changes in ocean circulation (i.e., Isthmus of Panama).
 Growth of thick ledges occurred mostly during the Pleistocene (~2 Ma to ~50 ka) with accelerated development during interglacials.
 Calcretes described in this field guide span three important geomorphic domains: Palouse Hills (loess deposition), Channeled Scablands (cataclysmic flooding), and Yakima Fold Belt (young tectonism).
-They interfinger with sediments of each and are interwoven into their geologic histories.
-Though the calcretes described here are confined to a brief period of time and a thin slice of the stratigraphic column, their limited presence helps constrain paleotopography in a landscape cut by large, active faults.
+They cement sediments of each and are interwoven into the geologic history of each.
+Calcretes described here are confined to a relatively brief period of time and occupy a thin slice of Washington's stratigraphic column; they are excellent marker horizons.
+Because the thick calcretes formed in valley settings, they serve as a paleotopographic control on active Yakima Fold Belt faults.

 Field Guide Materials for FOP PNW Cell - September 8-10, 2023 - Handouts provided to attendees w/ some minor edits.